 - If required, specify the Hive/YARN queue name in the Queue Name box.

 - Specify the server timezone.
 If the timezone of your Hive server is in UTC, leave the Server Timezone box blank.
 Otherwise, specify the timezone abbreviation in all caps for correct handling the time data (for example, EST, EDT, or CST).

 To connect to Hive LLAP, the JDBC URL you must specify is different.
 If you use Hortonworks Data Platform (HDP), you can copy the URL from Ambari.
 See https://docs.cloudera.com/HDPDocuments/HDP3/HDP-3.1.4/performance-tuning/content/hive_connect_clients_to_llap.html.

-In 3.7, the Zoomdata Hive on Tez connector was renamed Hive.
-If your installation used the Hive on Tez connector in previous releases, you will have two connectors after the upgrade to 3.7: Hive on Tez and Hive.
-Hive on Tez connector is outdated and should not be used anymore.
+In Zoomdata 3.7, the Hive on Tez connector was renamed Hive.
+If your installation used the Hive on Tez connector in releases prior to 3.7, you will have two connectors after the upgrade: Hive on Tez and Hive.
+The Hive on Tez connector is outdated and should not be used anymore.